 DJing used to be an elusive and expensive hobby.
-Luckily times have changed and there is now a range of affordable DJ controllers.
-You can now explore this hobby without breaking the bank.
-In this guide, we check out the best budget DJ controllers currently available.
+Luckily, times have changed, and there is now a range of affordable DJ controllers.
+However, exploring budget DJ controllers requires careful consideration of features.

 Numark Mixtrack Pro FX